Automation Payback: Sequencing Your First Workflows

 Start with an AI readiness assessment: a structured review of your current workflows, data quality, and technology infrastructure.
 It takes about an hour and shows which automations will deliver the most value, what your data needs are, and whether your existing systems can connect to AI agents.

 GreatRise IT Consulting has been implementing AI and automation solutions for Malaysian businesses from our office in Kuching, Sarawak since 2009.
 Our AI workflow automation sprints are fixed-scope engagements: we scope the workflow together, build and integrate in two to three weeks, and hand over a working system with documentation and training.
 No open-ended retainers.
 No surprise costs.
+Where the process runs on rules, forms, and approvals rather than documents, business process automation is the closer fit.

 Frequently Asked Questions